 Hyperspace Arsenal: In "Breakneck Bog", the group has to sacrifice their weapons to a pack of metal-hoarding dragons.
 Between them, they manage to unload an arsenal that could have armed half their village.

-I Have Your Dragon: In "We Are Family Part 2" Alvin tells Hiccup he can either help him train dragons or Toothless will suffer.
+I Have Your Dragon: In "We Are Family, Part Two" Alvin tells Hiccup he can either help him train dragons or Toothless will suffer.

 Impossible Task: During the fireweather of "Zippleback Down", Stoick tells Hiccup to "make sure the twins don't do anything stupid".
 The hopeless look on Hiccup's face says it all.